KadirAygumus/hospital-management-sys/README.md

-Hospitals knows a doctor who knows a patient.
+"Hospitals knows a doctor who knows a patient."

 CTIS-221 Term Project By